top of page

 Kitten laying down on a blanket looking at the camera

-By hiring three new people for our customer service team, I can improve customer response time by at least 50%.
-Improving our customer service response time will improve our brand reputation, leading to more future revenue.
-I'll need to hire our customer service team within four months.
+By hiring three new customer service representatives, I aim to improve our response time by 50%.
+Enhancing customer service will boost our brand reputation and revenue.
+I will hire my team within four months.

 Analysis:

-4. In this example, the primary Result is brand recognition with a secondary impact to positive revenue growth.
+4. The primary Result is improved brand recognition with a secondary boost to revenue.

 5. Improving Employee Retention